jariarkko/draft-arkko-iab-internet-threat-model/draft-arkko-arch-internet-threat-model.md

 This memo also proposes to focus on the "need to know" aspect in systems.
 Information should not be disclosed, stored, or routed in cleartext through parties that do not absolutely need to have that information.

-The proposed real end-to-end argument is as follows:
+The proposed argument about real ends and need to know is as follows:

-> Real end-to-end functions can best be realised by end-to-end
+> Application functions are best realised by the entities directly
+> serving the users, and when multiple entities are involved, by
-> protocols.
-The role and authority of any additional parties
+> end-to-end protocols.
+The role and authority of any additional
-> necessary to carry out a function should match their (sub)function.
+> entities necessary to carry out a function should match their
+> part of the function.
+No information or control roles should be
+> provided to these additional entities unless it is required by
+> the function they provide.

 For instance, a particular piece of information may be necessary for the actual other endpoint (such as message contents for another user)information .
 The same piece of information may not be necessary for any additional parties, unless the information had to do with, say, routing information for the message to reach the other user.
 When information is only needed by the actual other endpoint, it should be protected and be only relayed to the actual other endpoint.
 Protocol design should ensure that the additional parties do not have access to the information.